What’s the difference between blond vs. blonde? Why do we use two different nouns and adjectives for fair hair color?

 The use of gender-neutral nouns

-While English doesn’t use gender-based grammar, it has a lot of gender-specific vocabulary.
+While English no longer uses gender-based grammar, it has a lot of gender-specific vocabulary.

 Many of these words have changed to a gender-neutral register in recent decades, particularly in American usage.

-You can think here how the feminine word waitress is no longer in everyday use.
+You can think here how the feminine word waitress is no longer used.
 Today, we only use the word waiter.